-Ah yes - I am still sort of taking it all in...
+Ah yes - I am still sort of taking it all in... and that is why it has taken me so long to blog about.
 That whirlwind trip home was more than enough fiber food to feed my soul for many moons.
 And it has been non-stop since, causing a delay in even time to share it all with you.
 But I am here to say Vogue Knit Live (VKL) NYC 2018 was by far one of the best things I have ever done in my life.

 I was already on fiber cloud nine from a week full of pre-game fiber fabulousness but that was nothing compared to the next 3 days.